Heruteah/Nakov2js/replit.md

 # Overview

 This is a Facebook Messenger chatbot built on Node.js that uses the `ws3-fca` library to interact with Facebook's messaging platform.
+The bot features:
+- Modular command system with prefix-based commands
+- Beautiful console interface with **cassidy-styler** Unicode fonts
+- **Web-based console dashboard** on port 5000 for real-time monitoring
-The bot features a modular command system with prefix-based commands, a Botpack-style colorful console interface, automatic video downloads from Facebook and TikTok links, and event handlers for welcoming users, notifying on leave, and automatically setting bot nickname when joining threads.
+- Automatic video downloads from Facebook and TikTok links
+- Event handlers for welcoming users, notifying on leave, and setting bot nickname
+- Offline mode support with animated loading
+- Styled command and event responses using Unicode fonts

 # User Preferences